Skip to main content

 npm install expo-sqlite

-# For better performance in bare React Native
+# For bare React Native (better performance)

 npm install react-native-nitro-sqlite